avivsab/Useful-Projects/Exchange/README.md

-Beautiful calculator for investment in dollar.
-Using ES6 syntax.
+Profit calculator for investment in foreign exchange.
+Written with ES6 syntax.